 CloudWatch Events allow us to listen to different changes (“events”) in our AWS environment and respond to these changes in certain ways.
 For instance, you may want to run a verification process following an EC2 backup, or you may want to receive an email following an S3 bucket update.

 You can see CloudWatch Events in action below in the following screenshot.
-Notice how we can choose the different service name inputs and the event types that we want to listen to.
+Notice how you can choose the different service name inputs and the event types that you want to listen to.

-But at this point you might be thinking: We’re not listening to an event though?
+At this point, though, you’re likely thinking: We’re not listening to an event though?
 Aren’t we listening to a schedule?
-And you’d be right!
+And if you were thinking that, you’d be right!
 Lucky for us (as you can see in the above screenshot) AWS has the concept of a CloudWatch event triggered on a custom schedule.

 A custom schedule event has the same functionality, but instead it’s triggered on a time basis, not on an action taken in the AWS environment.
 Once we’ve created our event in CloudWatch it should look something like this…